No response after interview

 When action might make sense

-If no timeline was shared, a concise follow-up is often reasonable after about one week from your last interview.
-If a timeline was shared, following up after that window is often reasonable.
+If no timeline was shared, one concise follow-up about one week after your last interview is usually reasonable.
+If a timeline was shared, check in shortly after that date and ask whether the process is still at pending next steps or paused.

 Related statuses